-- Create object - a new object was created.
+- CREATEOBJ - a new object was created.

 The following types of tasks are logged for folders in media libraries:

-- Delete media root folder - the root folder of a media library was deleted.
+- DELETEROOTFOLDER - the root folder of a media library was deleted.

-If you wish to manually synchronize all objects of a certain type, select the given object category in the tree and click Synchronize current subtree.
-The action first creates update tasks for all selected objects and then automatically synchronizes all existing staging tasks for the given objects.
+When you select an object category, you can click Synchronize current subtree to manually synchronize all objects in the given category.
+The button first creates update tasks for all selected objects and then automatically synchronizes all existing staging tasks for the given objects.
 You cannot manually generate synchronization tasks for the deletion of objects or for the assignment of objects to sites.
 The system creates such tasks automatically when the corresponding events occur.